islomar/my-notes/working-effectively-with-unit-tests.md

 * Validate the system:
   - Immediate Feedback That Things Work as Expected
   - Prevent Future Regressions
+ * Delete tests that no longer provide positive ROI.

 ## Types of tests
 * Solitary unit tests
   - Never cross boundaries
-  - The Class Under Test should be the only concrete class
+  - The Class Under Test should be the only concrete class.
   - Boundary definition: "...a database, a queue, another system..." found in a test.
 * Sociable unit tests: you use the real collaborators.

 ## Improving assertions